umutambyi-gad/django-static-tagging/README.md

 # django static html format
-When I'm on django project I spend much time formatting an html file after collecting statics so in that case I created this script for do it for me instead of going one on one adding `{% static 'file' %}`
+When I'm on django project I spend much time formatting an html file after collecting static files so in that case I created this script to automate it for me instead of going one on every static file's link in markup and add `{% static 'file' %}`
 # Author
 [**Umutambyi Gad**](https://umutambyigad.herokuapp.com)
 # Usage